-We heat treat our colostrum to prevent the kids from getting CAE (Caprine Arthritis Encephalitis).
+If your doe herd has CAE (Caprine Arthritis Encephalitis), you won't want your kids to get it.
+You will need to heat treat the colostrum to prevent the kids from getting CAE .
 To do this, put the colostrum in a canning jar with a tight lid in a water bath at approximately 131 degrees F, and keep it at that that temperature for one hour.
 Put the heat treated colostrum in the refrigerator and use it during the next 2 days.
-If you feed some of the colostrum to the baby right after water bathing the colostrum, make sure you cool it to a lukewarm temperature.
-When it is time to feed the baby again, take the colostrum from the refrigerator and get it to room temperature before feeding it to the baby.
+If you feed some of the colostrum to the kid right after water bathing the colostrum, make sure you cool it to a lukewarm temperature.
+When it is time to feed the kid again, take the colostrum from the refrigerator and get it to room temperature before feeding it to the kid.
 To do this, you can put the 1/2 cup of colostrum into a sanitized glass soda bottle which you can sanitize in the dishwasher.
 Put the nipple on the bottle and fill the sink with water up to the level of the colostrum in the bottle, allowing the bottle to stand upright in the sink for 10 minutes.
 If the bottle starts to tip over in the sink, put heavy things like glasses filled with water in the sink to prop the bottle up.

-Colostrum can last in the freezer for one year for sure.
+Colostrum can last in the freezer for at least one year.
 The first milking of colostrum is the richest and best with the most colostrum.
 Sometimes the doe continues giving colostrum up to three days, but by then it is very milked down.
 When you save some for the next year, put the name of the doe, the date, and which day's colostrum it is.

 On the 3rd through the 7th day after birth, feed the kid one cup per feeding 3-4 times per day.
 If you have a really small kid, weigh the kid to make sure you don't over-feed it.
 One year we just followed a commonly used schedule, and one of our little doelings got sick because we were over-feeding her.
-Now we weigh all of our kids about once a week or so, and use the following formula: First weigh your kid by weighing yourself first, then hold the kid and weigh it, then find their weight by subtracting the two numbers.
-Multiply the kid's weight by 16 (because there are 16 ounces in a pound).
-Multiply that answer by 15% or 20%, so you would multiply it by .15 or .20, whichever you choose.
+Now we weigh all of our kids about once a week or so, and use the following formula: Multiply the kid's weight by 16 (because there are 16 ounces in a pound).
+Multiply that product by 15% or 20%.
 For a smaller goat, we use 15%.
-The answer will tell you how many ounces per day of milk or milk replacer to feed your kid.
+The product will tell you how many ounces per day of milk or milk replacer to feed your kid.
 Now divide that by how many feedings you want to feed the kid.
 After the first week, it is ideal to feed the kid three times a day, but your schedule might not allow you to do that, so you would either divide it by 2 or 3 depending on the number of feedings per day.
-That answer will tell you how many ounces to feed the kid at each feeding.
+The quotient will tell you how many ounces to feed the kid at each feeding.
 From 8 days old until they get up to 16 oz. twice a day, we keep them at 16 oz. twice a day until they are ready to be weaned.
 If you want to feed them 3 times a day, it would be about 10.5 oz.
 3 times a day.

-We pasteurize our goat milk to prevent our kids from getting CAE.
+If you have CAE in your herd, you might want to pasteurize your goat milk to prevent your kids from getting CAE.
 To pasteurize, you can get the milk up to 165 degrees F. If you buy a pasteurizer, it will make it easy, and it will be well worth the investment.
 At 2 months of age you can start weaning them by slowly decreasing the amount of milk at each feeding.
 You might decrease it 1/4-1/2 cup at one feeding the first day, then the next day decrease the same amount at the next feeding, and continue going down each day like that until they are weaned.
 When they are about one week old, start introducing grain to them.
 At first they will just play with it, but over time they will want to eat it.
 Even though they probably won't eat it this young, free choice, high quality grass hay should be put in their stall starting at one week old.
 Also start putting water in their stall at one week old.

-Last year our kids got coccidiosis.
+In the past, some of our kids got coccidiosis.
 Since it is very contagious, all of the kids got it, and it was a lot of work cleaning their diarrhea and treating them.
-We didn't want to go through that again, so this year we treated them all with Di-Methox 40% which is a preventative coccidiosis medication.
+We didn't want to go through that again, so one year we treated them all with Di-Methox 40% which is a preventative coccidiosis medication.
 Begin treating them at three weeks of age, and give it to them 1/2 cc by mouth twice daily for one week and then 1/2 cc once a week until they are weaned.
 Put it in a syringe and give it to them orally.
 This will deplete some of their vitamins and minerals, so you can give them Red Cell orally every day while you are treating them.
 Red Cell can be purchased at feed stores.
-Our babies don't like the taste of Red Cell.
-At first we tried mixing some into their milk, but they didn't like the taste of the milk with it , so we just put it in a syringe and give it to them that way.
 We gave them approximately 1/2 teaspoon daily.
-On the bottle of Red Cell it says for horses, but it is okay for the baby goats.

 To find out how to feed adult dairy goats, click here.